Review: Ashmei men's cycle bib shorts

-Summary: The most expensive shorts on the market for very good reason.
+Summary: Ashmei Men’s Cycle bib shorts are the most expensive on the market for very good reason.
 All the cost here has gone into design and manufacture and there are ground breaking technologies at work, which is what you should really be thinking about for your backside.
 Also, don’t worry about wearing them out - they look like they will last for years.
 Believe the hype.
 These are worth the money.

 5 / 5